webmindml/prepostprocess.ddd/README.md

 Keep in mind that this is a simplified example to illustrate the idea of custom preprocessors and postprocessors for interaction between WebGPU preprocess and .ddd file postprocess.
 Code adaptations to follow on a when ready deployment schedule.

-ddd (c) 2023 codephreak MIT license<br />
+<a href="https://github.com/webmindml/prepostprocess.ddd">ddd</a> (c) 2023 <a href="https://github.com/Professor-Codephreak"codephreak</a> MIT license<br />
 So tired of flatnet.
-I have been waiting half a lifetime for the internet to become 3D.
-If this inspires you, run with it. codephreak was here.
+I have been waiting half a lifetime for the internet to become 3D. <a href="https://github.com/Professor-Codephreak">codephreak was here</a>